 How many sessions will I need?

 This varies greatly from person to person and very much depends on the nature of the problem and what you want to get out of the sessions.
-A good rule of thumb is to commit to six sessions and then attend two follow-up appointments.
+A good rule of thumb is to commit to a minimum of six sessions.

 However, sometimes people find they need many more sessions (up to 20).
 If you find that you don’t need that many sessions, that’s fine too.
 Also, we have to be realistic; no one therapy framework works for everyone, so if our approach doesn’t seem right for you, or you’re not happy with the way it’s progressing, we will endeavour to refer you on to services that have different approach.